lizmendler/lizmendler.github.io/README.md

 ## My Interests

 I enjoy playing video games, hiking, horse back riding and spending time with friends.
-The top 3 video games that I currently play include:
+My top 3 video games that I currently play with my friends include:

 1. Escape from Tarkov
 2. R.E.P.O
 3. Phasmophobia

 Academically, I am intrigued by the world of computers and coding.
-I enjoy seeing a product from the effort that I put into my work and it is important to me that the work that I put out into the world is representative of my efforts and skills.
-I am also passionate about continuously improving and want to eventually work my way into data engineering for wildlife conservation.
+I enjoy seeing a product from the effort that I put into my work.
+It is important to me that the work that I put out into the world is representative of my efforts and skills.
+I am also passionate about continuously improving and want to eventually work my way into data engineering or data analysis for wildlife conservation.

 ## Websites I Recommend